GUIDELINES FOR REVIEWING ARTICLES FOR PUBLICATION IN THE FINANCIAL INTERNET QUARTERLY

 The guidelines for reviewing articles for publication in the Financial Internet Quarterly are in accordance with the ‘Good Practices in the academic peer reviewing process’ published by the Ministry of Science and Higher Education.

 Firstly, all articles submitted to Financial Internet Quarterly are subject to verification by Professional Plagiarism Prevention System iThenticate under cooperation with Sciendo.
 Then, each submission is checked by the Section Editors.
 At this stage,Editors determine whether the manuscriptfits the journal aims and scope, or they may reject the submission when they have observed that manuscript quality in the areas of literature review, used methodology or language communication is too low.
+For the last two years is observed that rejection rate is systematically increasing, in 2020 it was around 10%, then in 2021 it has 20%.
+In 2022 this indicator obtained level of almost 35%.
+It will means, that the quality of delivered papers is constantly increasing.

 Upon receipt of a proposal for an article and its acceptance by the Section Editor, a potential reviewer is selected based upon their specialization in the field of the article.
 The reviewers are recognized specialists in the field of finance.
 The potential reviewer receives an inquiry containing: